 Get active with meetups, hackathons, conferences and events.

-There are tons of meetups out there but definitely, go to the ones that bring out the best.
+We host online monthly Cofounder events to find cofounders, beta users or potential collaborators.
+Check out the details for those here.
+There are also tons of physical meetups out there but definitely, go to the ones that bring out the best.
 For example, TechToronto is great to connect with the startup community.
-They also have an open mic.
+They also have an “open mic”.
 Perhaps the next event you attend, you muster up the courage to pitch that you’re looking for a cofounder.
-Check out our event page for local startup event listing in Toronto and GTA.
+Check out our event page for up coming events.

 If you’re a young professional join the local Rotaract Club of Toronto.